-For first-year graduate students, stipend (currently \$37,000 per year), tuition, and (individual) health insurance benefits are generally supported by the Dean of the AMC Graduate School.
-Upon successful completion of the Preliminary Exam at the end of year one, and upon identification and acceptance into a thesis laboratory, on a competitive basis, the Pharmacology Training Program supports selected students on an NIH National Research Service Award Training Grant (T32).
+For first-year graduate students, stipend (currently \$38,110 per year), tuition, and (individual) health insurance benefits are supported by the Office of Research Education and the Graduate School.
+Upon successful completion of the Preliminary Exam at the end of year one, and upon identification and acceptance into a thesis laboratory, the thesis mentor will sign an agreement with the Office of Research Education to be fiscally responsible for the student throughout the graduate career (see Appendix C).
+On a competitive basis, the PharMM supports selected students on an NIH National Research Service Award Training Grant (T32), for the years that the grant is awarded.
 Other second-year students are supported by funds provided by their mentors and/or by other external sources (i.e., fellowships and awards).
 Following the University Comprehensive Examination (generally at the end of the student's second year), the annual stipend during the thesis years is provided either by the student's thesis advisor, the Training Grant (on a competitive basis), or by external fellowships.
 Continuation of support is predicated at all times on satisfactory academic progress, as determined by the mentor, the thesis advisory committee, and the Graduate Training Committee.
 The financial obligation for a student does not rest with the Department of Pharmacology or the Program.
 Each student is responsible for their own books, housing, and any other expenses not specifically mentioned above.
-The Graduate Training Coordinator will obtain a copy of the students' bills following registration for the current semester.
+The PharMM Program Administrator will obtain a copy of the students' bills following registration for the current semester.
 The Training Coordinator will ensure that all appropriate charges on the student bills are paid.
 It is only necessary to deliver a copy of the student bill to the Graduate Training Office if there is a problem or question.
-Each student is personally responsible for late fees and fines, so it is critical that all necessary paperwork arrives at the Graduate Training office in a timely fashion and that all necessary registrations are completed timely.
+Each student is personally responsible for late fees and fines, so it is critical that all necessary paperwork arrives at the Graduate Training office in a timely fashion and that all necessary registrations are completed in a timely manner.
 Moreover, students registering past the semester registration deadline set by the office of Admissions & Records are assessed a \$60 late registration fee, which is also the student's responsibility by explicit policy of the Assistant Dean of the Graduate School.
+Late payments, late registration, and unpaid bills can affect student stipends and health insurance, so it is incumbent upon the student to be responsible for their fiscal responsibilities.